Bill Dykes (singer): History

-In 1974, while sharing the stage with Jerry & The Singing Goffs in New Brunswick, Dykes was offered a position with the band.
-He accepted, and moved from Stowe, Ohio to Nashville, Tennessee to start his entertainment career.
+In 1974, while performing with Jerry & The Singing Goffs in New Brunswick, Dykes was offered a position with the band.
+He accepted it and moved from Stowe, Ohio to Nashville, Tennessee to start his entertainment career.
 The members of the Goffs were Jerry Goff, Dave Thomas (tenor), Gary Valentine, Gene Jones, Wally Goff, & Andrea "LeFeaver" Goff.
-Before too long they went through a major change and hired Buck Buckles to sing tenor, while Jerry continued singing lead and Bill sang baritone; Gene Jones was on the piano; Barry Hess played bass guitar, and Wally Goff played the Hammond B3 organ.

-Of The Singing Goffs, Dykes said, "This was without a doubt one of the greatest group of gospel entertainers & musicians that I ever had the privilege of working with.
-Most people wouldn't know that Jerry Goff was one of the finest preachers that I ever sat under.
-When I was with The Goffs, we did many three-day crusades and saw many, many folks come to the saving knowledge of Christ."

-Dykes recently had the privilege of participating in an interview with Dr. Jerry Goff and Gayle Tackett at the 2008 National Quartet Convention in Louisville, KY.
-It will be part of a soon to be released documentary of Dr. Jerry Goff.
+Dykes participated in an interview with Dr. Jerry Goff and Gayle Tackett at the 2008 National Quartet Convention in Louisville, KY.

-When Dykes left The Goffs, it was to take the position of Vice President and Director of A&R for QCA Records in Cincinnati, Ohio.
-He then got back together with The Rhythm Masters, then owned by Carroll & Linda Rawlings.
-He said of the experience, "We had a young 18 year old talent by the name of Rene Taube - this was her first experience of singing with a group and gospel music of any sort.
-We had a #1 song, "God Rides on Wings of Love," during that time, and another chart song, "It's About Time"."
+Dykes left The Goffs to take the position of Vice President and Director of A&R for QCA Records in Cincinnati, Ohio.
+He then rejoined The Rhythm Masters, then owned by Carroll & Linda Rawlings.

 In 1985, Dykes started a group called Chariot in Cincinnati, Ohio.
 He said, "The original members of Chariot were Larry Orrell, Gayle Tacket, and Charles Novell and I. Over the past 22 years, we've changed members many times because we were a part-time group that usually sang corporate shows and private parties."